-The brain is an extraordinarily dynamic, robust and adaptive processor of information that integrates vast amounts of evidence from a wide variety of disparate, noisy sensors carrying information from multiple simultaneous sources.
-From this immense quantity of information, the brain forms a unified and cohesive view of its universe.
+The human brain is an extraordinarily dynamic and system that robustly integrates vast amounts of information from different and noisy sensory channels.
+From this immense quantity of raw data, the brain forms a unified and cohesive view of its universe.
 Even the very best systems in Artificial Intelligence (AI) and robotics have taken only tiny steps in this direction.
-Building a system that composes a global perspective from multiple distinct sources, types of data, and sensory modalities is a grand challenge of AI, yet it is specific enough that it can be studied quite rigorously and in such detail that the prospect for deep insights into these mechanisms, if pursued rigorously, is quite plausible in the near term.
-These insights would be extraordinarily beneficial not just to artificial intelligence and robotics, but also to neuroscience and cognition.
+Building a system that composes a global perspective from multiple distinct sources, types of data, and sensory modalities remains a grand challenge of AI, yet it is specific enough that it can be studied quite rigorously and in such detail that the prospect for deep insights into these mechanisms, if pursued rigorously, is quite plausible in the near future.

 The term crossmodal learning refers to the adaptive, synergistic synthesis of complex perceptions from multiple sensory modalities, such that the learning that occurs within any individual sensory modality can be enhanced with information from one or more other modalities.
-Crossmodal learning is crucial for human understanding of the world, and examples are ubiquitous, such as: learning to grasp and manipulate objects; learning to walk; learning to read and write; learning to understand language and its referents; etc. In all these examples, visual, auditory, somatosensory or other modalities have to be integrated, and learning must therefore be crossmodal.
-In fact, the broad range of acquired human skills are crossmodal, and many of the most advanced human capabilities, such as those involved in social cognition, require learning from the richest combinations of crossmodal information.
-Crossmodal learning is a broad, interdisciplinary topic that has not yet coalesced into a single, unified field.
-Instead, there are many separate fields, each tackling the concerns of crossmodal learning from its own perspective, with currently little overlap.
-We anticipate an accelerating trend towards integration of these areas and we intend to be prime movers of that integration.
-By focusing our research on crossmodal learning, we can bring together recent progress in artificial intelligence, psychology and neuroscience,along with some of the world’s leading experts in each field, to attack one of the most important open problems in all three fields.
+Crossmodal learning is crucial for human understanding of the world, and examples are ubiquitous, such as: learning to grasp, and manipulate objects; learning to walk; learning to read and write; learning to understand language and its referents; etc. In all these examples, visual, auditory, somatosensory or other modalities have to be integrated, and learning must, therefore, be crossmodal.
+In fact, a broad range of acquired human skills are crossmodal, and many of the most advanced human capabilities, such as those involved in social cognition, require learning from the richest combinations of crossmodal information.

 CML Transregional Collaborative Research Centre